 “Thank you.”
-I could not be sure how sincere their condolences were.
-I had no doubt that they truly felt sorry for me, but as far as Eli Shade was concerned they probably felt nothing.
-Like everyone who occupied my circle of pious acquaintances, they had often questioned the wisdom of consorting with such an immoral human being.
+I couldn’t be sure how sincere their condolences were.
+I had no doubt they truly felt sorry for me, but as far as Eli Shade was concerned they probably felt nothing.
+Like everyone who occupied my circle of pious acquaintances, they’d often questioned the wisdom of consorting with such an immoral human being.

-A high pitched wail suddenly pierced the still atmosphere, and I jumped in my seat.
+A high pitched wail pierced the still atmosphere, and I jumped in my seat.

 “That would be James,” my sister explained as she rose from the table and disappeared upstairs.